Rebels Plate 10 Runs On 11 Hits To Defeat Lady Tigers In Six Innings

-Mike Perniciaro just completed his second season with the Ole Miss softball team, and was promoted to associate head coach on June 7, 2013.
+Mike Perniciaro is in his third season with the Ole Miss softball team, and was promoted to associate head coach on June 7, 2013.

 In his second year at Ole Miss, Perniciaro helped guide the Rebels to program records in hits (384), walks (145) and stolen bases (79).
 The Rebels also set a program record with a .979 fielding percentage, which was the fifth best in the country in 2013.
 The Rebels' offense scored 20 more runs than they did the previous year, hit five more doubles, two more triples, 11 more home runs and 16 more RBI.

 In his first year at Ole Miss, Perniciaro helped coach then-sophomore RT Cantillo into an All-SEC Second Team outfielder.
 At the plate, Ole Miss recorded 73 more runs than they did in 2011, 48 more hits, eight more home runs and 88 more total bases.
 The Rebels' team batting average also increased by .030.